-He took over the family business, and it’s a real resurrection that has been going on for 15 years, giving the Ateliers Pinton its former nobility.
+Not only did he take over the family business, but expanded it and it’s a real resurrection that has been going on for 15 years, giving the Ateliers Pinton its former nobility.
 All this time, the program has been to train, develop, rebuild on the foundations of the company, which is rich in history, know-how and its team’s expertise.
 Innovative and visionary, Lucas Pinton is a young business whose secret is to modernize, with instinct and humility, the precious heritage of Maison Pinton.
 And everything he does is a success: from custom-made carpets to excellent rugs with modern patterns and designs, to this alliance, at the heart of the brand’s identity, with renowned artists, to revive the colors of the contemporary tapestry.

 A familial heritage